eslint/rfcs/designs/2019-workaround-for-issue-3458/README.md

 ## Frequently Asked Questions

-### In order to modify one line of logic, do we really need to wait an entire month (21 + 7 days) for an "RFC"?
+### In order to modify one line of logic, do we really need to wait an entire month for the RFC process?

-Yes, the ESLint maintainers have insisted on this formalism.
+Yes, the ESLint maintainers have requested this.

 ### Why should we accept a solution with known limitations?